-Venturing into the desert?
-Here’s your ultimate guide to desert camping and check list of recommended gear and equipment that you need to bring with you when you hit the dunes, in order to make the most out of your desert adventure.
+Venturing into the wilderness?
+Travelling in the desert is a challenging yet rewarding experience.
+Make sure to be prepared and have a look at the following check list of recommended desert camping gear and equipment that you need to bring with you when you hit the dunes, in order to make the most out of your desert adventure.

 As part of the Amazon Associate and eBay Partner Programme, we earn from qualifying purchases.

 Desert Camping Essentials Checklist

 - Sleeping Bag

 - Closed-toe shoes

 - First aid kit